cortex-js/compute-engine/src/README.md

 - an object literal with a `"fn"` key.
 - a JSON array

-Function expressions in the context of MathJSON can be used to represent mathematical functions but are more generally used to represent the application of a function to some arguments.
+Function expressions in the context of MathJSON may be used to represent mathematical functions but are more generally used to represent the application of a function to some arguments.

 The function expression `["Add", 2, 3]` applies the function named `Add` to the arguments `2` and `3`.

 The function `"f"` can be used as a symbol, or in a function expression:
 `["f", "x"]`.